Has there recently been suspicious increases or fluctuations in your analytics account or an increase in traffic from unknown sources?

 Do you review your web traffic and analytics results on a daily or weekly basis?
 Examining your analytics results regularly and knowing your web traffic and traffic sources can help you identify bot and spam traffic.
 You should also set up alerts that notify you automatically when a threshold is reached.

-The screenshot below shows an increase in traffic for March.
+The screenshot below shows an increase in traffic.
 There are also two other spikes that aren’t in the normal flow of traffic distribution.

 Was there a special campaign or an activity that would lead to an increase in web traffic in March?
 If not, and the traffic is not internally sourced, it can be concluded that this traffic may be generated by bots.